WeActStudio/WeActStudio.MiniSTM32F4x1/Soft/WeAct_HID_FW_Bootloader/README.md

 3. Remove double-click function
 4. Reduce the size of bootloader firmware

+## HID bootloader V1.2
+1. Fixed a problem with systick not closing

 Note: Bootloader and APP programming software are not open source